eliabntt/irotate_active_slam/README.md

 - `convert_map.cpp:L12` is the destination folder of the map converted to a txt file.
 - `calculate_map_error.cpp:L10-14` are the folders/files used to generate the results and read the (gt)map
 - `map.sh` will be then use to create the map, compute the results and generate the log files from rtabmap database
-- `back.sh` will run the trajectory evaluation scripts and `map.sh`
+- `back.sh` will run the trajectory evaluation scripts and `map.sh` and move all the files to the desired folder

+The groundtruths for the considered environments (generated with the pgm_map_creator) are in `src/pgm_map_creator/maps`.

 The suggested folder structure is as follow (since this is the one used in scripts and notebook):
 - Test/